adamchainz/time-machine/README.rst

 Caveats
 ^^^^^^^

-Time is global state.
+Time is a global state.
-Any concurrent threads or async functions are also be affected.
+Any concurrent threads or asynchronous functions are also be affected.
 Some aren't ready for time to move so rapidly or backwards, and may crash or produce unexpected results.

 Also beware that other processes are not affected.
-For example, if you use datetime functions in a client/server database they will still return the real time.
+For example, if you use SQL datetime functions on a database server, they will return the real time.

 Comparison
 ==========